Workers’ Compensation and Independent Contractors

 Fair Play Act

-In accordance to the Fair Play Act, a person who works in the construction industry is assumed to be the employee of the person of business he/she is working under.
+In accordance with the Fair Play Act, a person who works in the construction industry is assumed to be the employee of the person of business he/she is working under.

 A.The employer must demonstrate all three of the following criteria for a person to be an independent contractor: